Do you know how your customers feel about your products and services? How about the quality of your customer service?

 With GetFeedback, you have complete control over your customer satisfaction surveys.
 We provide free survey templates to get you started, but you can customize your survey design to suit your brand and needs.

 We also understand that survey design is only the first step.
-Organizations need customer survey data synced with other customer records to actually do something meaningful with it.
+Organizations need customer survey data synced with other customer records to do something meaningful.
 This is why we encourage customers to use our Salesforce survey integration to get the most out of the CSAT data they’re collecting.